Getting Started with JavaFX Scene Builder 1.1

 Use the Apache Ant Utility

 If you choose not to run the application in NetBeans IDE, use the Apache Ant utility (version 1.8 or later) to build and run the application on the command line.
-Enter a command similar to the one in Example 9-1 if you are using JDK 7 or Example 9-2 if you are using JDK 6 on a Windows platform.
+Enter a command similar to the one in Example 9-1.
+Note that the examples shown use JDK 7.

-In the above examples, the main values for <TARGET> are
+In the above example, the main values for <TARGET> are

 run.
-For example, to run the IssueTrackingLite application on the Windows platform, enter something similar to the command in Example 9-3 if you are using JDK 7 and Example 9-4 if you are using JDK 6 on a Windows platform.
+For example, to run the IssueTrackingLite application on the Windows platform, enter something similar to the command in Example 9-2.
 You can set <TARGET> with the value of

 -projecthelp to get a list of available targets.

-Example 9-3 Using Apache Ant to Run IssueTrackingLite on a Windows Platform When Using JDK 7
+Example 9-2 Using Apache Ant to Run IssueTrackingLite on a Windows Platform